 It's difficult to witness how this generation chooses to sacrifice themselves to criticism on a viewable, searchable and permanent platform because it is believed to be normal, which adds further to the commentary on how exposed these young people are during their bumpy self-exploration.
 The creators of Dear Evan Hansen have sparked an important conversation about the digital world and how the effect on us is still premature and boundaries have yet to be realized.
 For young people all over the world, this is a crisis.
 The timeless feelings associated with adolescence are now heightened to a level of stress we need to pay attention to.
 This is an important story to tell and Dear Evan Hansen has taken the message further than the stage as they collaborate with several not-for-profit organizations dedicated to helping those in need.
 They also offer an interactive platform known as fan art, encouraging creative emotional expressions.

 The melancholic lyrics by Pasek and Paul summarize this contemporary mindset, "I'm tap tap tapping on the glass, waving through a window".
 One can only hope there is someone listening on the other side though Dear Evan Hansen ensures its audience, you will be found.

-View our show pages for more information about Dear Evan Hansen, Emerson Colonial Theater.
+View our show pages for more information about Dear Evan Hansen, Citizens Bank Opera House.